Community programs

 Offers a variety of leisure, recreational, social and employment opportunities.

-Referrals are forwarded by Mental Health & Addiction clinicians to the centre.
+Referrals are forwarded by mental health and addiction clinicians to the centre.

 Provides methadone treatment services to individuals with drug dependency.
 Offers individual counseling, education, support, and methadone treatment interdisciplinary case management.